Skip to content

 Required DynamoDB Tables

-You need to create two DynamoDB tables in your AWS account — one for workflow definitions and one for execution contexts.
-Both use on-demand billing and a composite primary key (partition key + sort key).
+You need to create two DynamoDB tables in your AWS account — one for workflow definitions and one for execution contexts (plus an optional third one for event subscriptions).
+All use on-demand billing and a composite primary key (partition key + sort key).
 The exact table names are up to you — pass them via the tableName config option.

 Workflows Table